hanseltime/ignore-bad-ts/README.md

 ## Development Notes

-If you would like to test a feature or changes to this package, I highly recommend setting up a local verdaccio instance.
+If you would like to test a feature or changes to this package, I highly recommend setting up a [local verdaccio instance](https://github.com/hanseltime/development-verdaccio).

-TBD: I will link a bare bones local verdaccio registry for running on your local machine.
-This allows you to separately import your package. :D